-Do stairwell openings adjacent to Foundation Walls require bracing prior to backfilling?Yes.
+Yes.
 The top of the Foundation Wall must be braced prior to backfilling in any situation where there is an absence of support from the floor diaphragm, such as in the case of stairwell openings adjacent to Foundation Walls.
 Please refer to the Installation Manual for detailed instructions.

 Yes.
-The floor system does requires bracing detail within the floor diaphragm prior to backfilling.
+The floor system does require bracing detail within the floor diaphragm prior to backfilling.
 As typical with treated wood foundations, lateral blocking is installed at:

 - 24” OC between the rim joist and the first floor joist